 1/2 cup quinoa, rinsed and dried

 1 cup almonds, toasted and chopped

-- Place the olive oil in a saucepan over medium low heat.
+- Warm the olive oil in a saucepan over medium low heat.

-- When the oil is warm, add the quinoa and allow it to toast until lightly browned, about five minutes.
-Perform this step as if you were heating popcorn kernels, lightly shaking the saucepan back and forth over the heat.
+- Add the quinoa and allow it to toast until lightly browned, gently shaking the saucepan back and forth over the heat, about five minutes.

-- Stir together the toasted quinoa, toasted almonds and sea salt.
-Reserve about three tablespoons of the mixture to sprinkle on top of the bark.
+- Stir together the toasted quinoa, toasted almonds, and sea salt.
+Reserve about three tablespoons of this mixture to sprinkle on top of the bark.

-- Pour all but the reserved three tablespoons of the toasted quinoa and almond mixture into the melted chocolate mixture and stir until thoroughly coated.
+- Pour all but the reserved three tablespoons of the toasted quinoa and almond mixture into the melted chocolate and stir until thoroughly coated.

-- Spread the chocolate mixture onto a sheet of parchment paper and top with the reserved quinoa and almonds.
+- Spread the chocolate mixture onto a sheet of parchment paper and top with the reserved quinoa and almond mixture.

 - Allow to sit until set, about two hours, then break into pieces and enjoy.

 To toast the almonds, simply place them on a baking tray and allow them to sit in an oven heated to 350 degrees for a few minutes.
 They are done when their aroma infuses the air.
 Keep a close eye on the nuts during this step because they can burn very quickly.